graciousagency/magento-robin-integration/readme.md

 Magento Robin integration
 ==========================================================

 This package is designed as a starting point and a way to show how you could use the Robin API in your Magento shop.
-It currently sends over data to Robin when a customer and/or order is created or updated through the frond- and back-end.
+It currently sends over data to ROBIN when a customer and/or order is created or updated through the frond- and back-end.
 The module is tested in Magento 1.7, 1.8 and 1.9.

 ## Setup

 __Make sure you have your Robin API key and API secret.
 If you don't have the API secret, [You can request it here][request-api-key-secret].
-You can also ask the Robin people what your API key is if you don't know where to find it.__
+You can also ask the ROBIN people what your API key is if you don't know where to find it.__

 ### Installation